jlevers/selling-partner-api/docs/Api/OrdersV0Api.md

 $buyer_email = 'buyer_email_example'; // string | The email address of a buyer.
 Used to select orders that contain the specified email address.
 $seller_order_id = 'seller_order_id_example'; // string | An order identifier that is specified by the seller.
 Used to select only the orders that match the order identifier.
 If SellerOrderId is specified, then FulfillmentChannels, OrderStatuses, PaymentMethod, LastUpdatedAfter, LastUpdatedBefore, and BuyerEmail cannot be specified.
 $max_results_per_page = 56; // int | A number that indicates the maximum number of orders that can be returned per page.
 Value must be 1 - 100.
 Default 100.
 $easy_ship_shipment_statuses = array('easy_ship_shipment_statuses_example'); // string[] | A list of EasyShipShipmentStatus values.
-Used to select Easy Ship orders with statuses that match the specified  values.
-If EasyShipShipmentStatus is specified, only Amazon Easy Ship orders are returned.Possible values: PendingPickUp (Amazon has not yet picked up the package from the seller).
+Used to select Easy-Ship orders with statuses that match the specified values.
+If EasyShipShipmentStatus is specified, only Amazon Easy-Ship orders are returned.
+Possible values: PendingSchedule (The package is awaiting schedule for pick-up).
+PendingPickUp (Amazon has not yet picked up the package from the seller).
+PendingDropOff (The seller will deliver the package to the carrier).
 LabelCanceled (The seller canceled the pickup).
 PickedUp (Amazon has picked up the package from the seller).
+DroppedOff (The package is delivered to the carrier by the seller).
 AtOriginFC (The packaged is at the origin fulfillment center).
 AtDestinationFC (The package is at the destination fulfillment center).
+Delivered (The package has been delivered).
+RejectedByBuyer (The package has been rejected by the buyer).
+Undeliverable (The package cannot be delivered).
+ReturningToSeller (The package was not delivered and is being returned to the seller).
+ReturnedToSeller (The package was not delivered and was returned to the seller).
+Lost (The package is lost).
 OutForDelivery (The package is out for delivery).
 Damaged (The package was damaged by the carrier).
-Delivered (The package has been delivered to the buyer).
-RejectedByBuyer (The package has been rejected by the buyer).
-Undeliverable (The package cannot be delivered).
-ReturnedToSeller (The package was not delivered to the buyer and was returned to the seller).
-ReturningToSeller (The package was not delivered to the buyer and is being returned to the seller).
+$electronic_invoice_statuses = array('electronic_invoice_statuses_example'); // string[] | A list of ElectronicInvoiceStatus values.
+Used to select orders with electronic invoice statuses that match the specified  values.
+Possible values: NotRequired (electronic invoice submission is not required for this order), NotFound (electronic invoice was not submitted for this order), Processing (electronic invoice is being processed for this order), Errored (last submitted electronic invoice was rejected for this order), Accepted (last submitted electronic invoice was submitted and accepted)
 $next_token = 'next_token_example'; // string | A string token returned in the response of your previous request.
 $amazon_order_ids = array('amazon_order_ids_example'); // string[] | A list of AmazonOrderId values.
 An AmazonOrderId is an Amazon-defined order identifier, in 3-7-7 format.
 $actual_fulfillment_supply_source_id = 'actual_fulfillment_supply_source_id_example'; // string | Denotes the recommended sourceId where the order should be fulfilled from.